Animal-assisted speech therapy education & resources

 Speech-Language Pathologist & Animal-Assisted Interventionist

-Author, Paws for Progress: Integrating Animal-Assisted Interventions into Your Speech-Language Pathology Practice (AHSA Press, fall ‘24)
+Author, Paws for Progress: Integrating Animal-Assisted Interventions into Your Speech-Language Pathology Practice (AHSA Press, 2024)

 My Story: